yungyuc/nsdhw_22au/project/till22G/README.rst

 * Planning phase (6 weeks from 9/19 to 10/31):
 * Week 1 (10/31):
-- Review mathematical foundations
+- Build oncept how math should be implemented
 - Start developing a testing strategy

 * Week 2 (11/7):
-- Get used to new tools e.g. Doctest
+- Get used to new tools e.g. Catch
 - Set up version control, environments, build tools, testing framework, etc.
 - Elaborate architecture and scope
 - Elaborate and define testing strategy